fbsamples/reels_publishing_apis/fb_reels_publishing_api_sample/README.md

 * File Type: MP4, MOV
 * Resolution: 1080x1920 or greater
 * Video Settings: H.264 compression, square pixels, fixed frame rate, progressive, AAC audio at 128kbps+

+### Best Practices
+* Always make sure that videos to be uploaded meet the supported video requirements
+* Upload and publish requests are asynchronous.
+This means that a success response is a simple acknowledgement from the server and does not necessarily guarantee that the video was uploaded successfully.
+Make sure to implement a checking mechanism like polling to check the status of the video uploads.
+* There are different sets of errors in each request.
+Make sure to handle the errors properly.
+* Note that there are various ways of FB login.
+This sample app uses a sever-side solution.
+Make sure to browse [all available options](https://developers.facebook.com/docs/facebook-login/overview) and choose the most optimal way for your implementation.

 ## Running the project